htstudios/cakephp-docker-compose-box/README.md

 ## Requirements

 - Only tested on macOs 10.14+.
+- Only tested for CakePHP 3.x so far.
 - Requires php, composer etc. installed via brew
 - Requires Docker for Mac, Visual Studio Code for Mac